thaixuandang/ronin-documentation/blog/zkevms-explored.md

 A proof or argument system is considered zero-knowledge if the prover discloses nothing to the verifier other than the truthfulness of the statement being proved.
 A witness for a statement is a piece of information that allows you to efficiently verify that the statement is true.
 In a zero-knowledge proof system, prover can convince verifier that the existential statement holds while revealing absolutely no information about any of the witnesses.

 Currently, many practical zero-knowledge proof (or argument) systems have been realized.
 Most of these schemes fall into one of the two following categories:
 - *Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zk-SNARK):*
-  - Example: Groth16, PlonK, Halo, etc
+  - Example: Groth16, PlonK, Halo, etc.
 - *Zero-Knowledge Scalable Transparent Arguments of Knowledge (zk-STARK):*
-  - Example: Fractal, Aurora, STARK, etc
+  - Example: Fractal, Aurora, STARK, etc.

 The main difference between zk-SNARK and zk-STARK is the need for trusted setup - a piece of random data that must be honestly generated.
 In reality, randomness generation is not easy to implement securely, especially in a trustless setting (you can look at Zcash's counterfeiting vulnerability). zk-STARK eliminates the need for trusted setup, which effectively reduces security risks and assumptions while increasing protocol's transparency.
 On the other hand, zk-STARKs usually have significantly larger proof size compared to that of zk-SNARKs.
 This can be a big problem if data transfer is expensive like in the case of Ethereum smart contracts.
 Therefore, both zk-SNARKs and zk-STARKs are sometimes utilized in one protocol to get the best of both worlds, e.g., Plonky2, eSTARK, etc.